ggcarvalho/ggcarvalho/README.md

 ## About me

 - Data Scientist @ SpaceTime Labs
-- PhD Studend @ CIn - UFPE
+- PhD Student @ CIn - UFPE
 - BSc and MSc in Mathematics
 - PhD in Physics/Relativistic Astrophysics